TomasHubelbauer/week-planner/readme.md

 ## Features

-Shows single week of 10-minute slots which can be associated to an activity.
+Shows single week of 10-minute slots which can be annotated with activity types.

-Allows for creation of named activities using the `+` button.

 Allows for single and multiple slot selection (via clicking or dragging).

-Allows removing activities using the `-` button.

-Allows renaming activities by clicking on the activity button when there is no selection.

 ## Roadmap